JPodz/socket-io-chat/README.md

 # socket-io-chat
-A simple chat application built using AngularJS, Node.js, and Socket.IO
+A simple chat application built using AngularJS, Node.js, and Socket.IO.
+This is currently a WIP.